 In this case:

-Thus, the asymptote is the efficient frontier with risk-free asset, the tangent line is not exist:
+Thus, the asymptote is the efficient frontier with the risk-free asset, and the tangent line does not exist:

 rf equal mvp